-Chiltern Community Forum works closely with its partners Chiltern and South Bucks Community Safety Partnership and Thames Valley Police.
+Chiltern Community Forum works closely with Thames Valley Police and residents.
 Our shared goal is to bring together organisations and the Community to reduce crime and the fear of crime, tackle anti-social behaviour and improve the quality of life for people in Chiltern District.

 The main remit of the Chiltern Community Forum is to set quarterly policing priorities for the area, and the main information gathering exercise is through the quarterly online questionnaire.